North Carolina Social Security Disability Attorney

 Reconsideration

 You have received a denial on your initial application.
-The denial lists what medical records DDS considered and the Social Security Administration’s reason why they feel you are not disabled.
+The denial lists which medical records DDS considered and the Social Security Administration’s reason for determining you are not disabled.

-The denial is upsetting, especially with being sick, having no health insurance, and a low household income.
-You can file an appeal online or go to the local Social Security office and request an appeal, the reconsideration.
+The denial is upsetting, especially with being sick, having no health insurance, and having a low household income.
+You can file an appeal online or go to the local Social Security office to request an appeal or reconsideration.

-When you request a reconsideration, your case will again be sent to DDS.
+When you request reconsideration, your case will be sent to DDS again.

-A different examiner will review your case, send more forms for you to complete, and order more medical records if you have any.
+A different examiner will review your case, send you additional forms to complete, and order any additional medical records you have.
 This examiner will then decide on your case.
 Statistically speaking, you have a far greater chance of being denied than you do of being approved.

-If you receive a denial at the reconsideration level, you have 60 days to request a hearing from the date of the reconsideration denial.
-A Social Security Disability Lawyer can help you request an appeal, communicate with DDS, and make sure that your case keeps moving as quickly as possible.
+If you receive a denial at the reconsideration level, you have 60 days from the date of the denial to request a hearing.
+A Social Security Disability Lawyer can help you request an appeal, communicate with DDS, and ensure your case moves as quickly as possible.

 Hearing